-The following links are some inexpensive/free ways to listen to music and watch tv/movies without breaking Copyright laws.
+The following is GVSU's copyright policy and links to some inexpensive/free ways to listen to music and watch tv/movies without breaking Copyright laws.

 As you may be aware, the downloading or sharing of audio and video files on the Internet continues to be a problem.
 I am writing today to clarify the legal implications, explain our policy as it relates to copyright law, and provide alternative legal options for downloading.

 It has always been against the law to copy someone else's work without permission, and downloading songs from the Internet for personal use without permission and/or without paying the owner is considered theft.
 While not all material available on the Internet is protected by copyright, much of it is.